cappe987/cappe987.github.io/content/docs/capmon.md

 ```sh
 capmon 'ip link netns add test'
 ```
-It is recommended to enclose the command in quotes to avoid the shell from doing any funny business with globbing or other special features.
+It is recommended to enclose the command in quotes to avoid the shell from doing any funny business with globbing or other special features, and to avoid Capmon from interpreting the command's argument as its own.
 Capmon will run the command with `/bin/sh`.

 The output of the above command will be
 ```sh